ikusner13/yahoo-fantasy-baseball/README.md

 # Fantasy Baseball GM

-AI-powered assistant for Yahoo Fantasy Baseball.
-Runs on Cloudflare Workers with D1 (SQLite), KV, and cron triggers.
-Analyzes your matchup, optimizes lineups, scouts the waiver wire, evaluates trades, and sends recommendations to Telegram.
+An autonomous AI general manager for Yahoo Fantasy Baseball.
+It monitors your league 24/7, sets optimal lineups, scouts the waiver wire, evaluates trades, tracks injuries, and sends you actionable recommendations via Telegram — all running serverlessly on Cloudflare Workers.

+Built for **head-to-head categories** leagues.
+Every decision is driven by LLM analysis layered on top of real statistical data: rest-of-season projections from FanGraphs, Statcast metrics, pitcher/batter splits, park factors, Vegas run lines, and your current matchup context.

-## What It Does
+## How It Works

+The GM runs as a Cloudflare Worker with scheduled cron triggers.
+Each trigger fires a specific analysis task that reads your roster, evaluates the situation, consults an LLM, and sends you a Telegram message with what it found and what it recommends.

+**Daily:**

-- **Daily lineup optimization** — sets your lineup based on projections, matchups, park factors, splits, and recent performance
+- **Morning analysis** — reviews your lineup for the day, checks projected starters, identifies optimal sits/starts based on matchups, park factors, and recent performance
-- **Waiver wire scouting** — finds pickups, manages weekly add budget, identifies streamers
-- **Trade evaluation** — proposes and evaluates trades with approval flow via Telegram
+- **Late scratch check** — catches last-minute lineup changes before games lock

+**Weekly:**

-- **Matchup analysis** — weekly opponent scouting, category targeting, punt strategies
+- **Monday** — full matchup breakdown against your opponent, identifies category targets and punt candidates
-- **IL management** — monitors injury news, suggests IL stashes and activations
+- **Wednesday** — mid-week adjustment based on how the matchup is trending
+- **Friday** — two-start pitcher preview for the upcoming week
+- **Saturday** — trade evaluation, proposes and analyzes potential deals
+- **Sunday** — end-of-week tactics for close categories

+**Continuous:**

-- **News monitoring** — polls for player news every 30 min, deduplicates alerts
+- **News monitoring** (every 30 min) — player news alerts with deduplication so you don't get spammed
-- **Retrospectives** — weekly review of decisions and outcomes for self-improvement

-All analysis is powered by LLMs (via OpenRouter) combined with projection data from FanGraphs, Statcast metrics, Vegas lines, and MLB schedule data.
+All decisions are logged to a database with reasoning, and the GM runs weekly retrospectives to learn from outcomes.

+### Telegram Integration

+The GM sends all recommendations to Telegram.
+For trades, it sends messages with inline **Approve / Reject** buttons so you stay in control of roster-altering moves.

+Commands you can send to the bot:

+- `/status` — confirm the GM is running
+- `/feedback good|bad|note <text>` — tell the GM what it got right or wrong (feeds into the learning loop)

 ## Architecture